truenas/documentation/content/References/dRAIDprimer.md

 Stripe width is fixed in dRAID, with zeroes added as padding.
 This can have a significant effect on usable capacity, depending on the data stored.

-In a redundancy group of eight data disks using 4k sector disks, the minimum allocation size is **32k**.
+In a redundancy group of eight data disks using 4k sector disks, the minimum allocation size is 32k.
 Any files smaller than 32k still fill an entire stripe, with zeroes appended to the write to fill the entire stripe.
 This greatly reduces the pool usable capacity when the pool stores large numbers of small files.

-dRAID vdevs typically benefit greatly from larger **record sizes** and have some hard limitations on dataset and zvol record sizes.
+dRAID vdevs typically benefit greatly from larger record sizes and have some hard limitations on dataset and zvol record sizes.
-The absolute minimum dataset record size is **128k** and zvol record size is **64k** to **128k** for zvols.
+The absolute minimum dataset record size is 128k and zvol record size is 64k to 128k for zvols.
 However, this does not account for typical data access patterns.

-When datasets are expected to have a heavy sequential I/O pattern, a **1MB** record size can be beneficial for compression.
+When datasets are expected to have a heavy sequential I/O pattern, a 1MB record size can be beneficial for compression.
-However, datasets, and typically zvols, are expected to have heavy random I/O patterns, it is recommended to remain closer to the minimum **128k** (or **64k** for zvols) record size.
+However, datasets, and typically zvols, are expected to have heavy random I/O patterns, it is recommended to remain closer to the minimum 128k (or 64k for zvols) record size.
 Selecting a record/block size smaller than the minimum allocation size is catastrophic for pool capacity.

 #### Permutation maps